NickGrinkov/NickGrinkov/README.md

 - ⌨️ I like to write code
 - 📚 I`m constantly learning new things
-- 🔍 I`m currently looking for a job
 - 🏅 I like workout and to play soccer

 ### Languages and Tools: